syscoin-core/syscoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 - Segregated witness allows a payment channel close transaction to be combined with a payment channel open transaction, reducing the blockchain space used to change channels by about 66%.

-- Segregated witness allows soft forks to change the Bitcoin Script language in ways that could reduce the average size of a transaction, such as using public-key-recovery-from-signatures or Schnorr combined signatures.
+- Segregated witness allows soft forks to change the Syscoin Script language in ways that could reduce the average size of a transaction, such as using public-key-recovery-from-signatures or Schnorr combined signatures.

 - Segregated witness permits the creation of compact fraud proofs that may bring the security of Simplified Payment Verification (SPV) lightweight clients up near to that of full nodes, which may allow the network to function well with fewer full nodes than it can under currently-deployed technology.